beastrc/learn-web3_dapp/markdown/secret/CHAIN_CONNECTION.md

 **What happened in the code above?**

-- First, we instantiate a new `CosmWamClient` passing the url of the `supernova-2` network.
+- First, we instantiate a new `CosmWasmClient` passing the url of the `supernova-2` network.
 - Next, using the `nodeInfo` method of the rest client returns a `NodeInfoResponse`.
 - Inspecting the methods of our object will lead us naturally to reference the `application_version.version` property.
 - Finally, we send the `version` back to the client-side as JSON.